-- All students are evaluated; results are used if there are 10 or more STAAR assessments with academic growth outcomes, combined across RLA and mathematics. - Small numbers analysis is not used in Academic Growth.
+- All students are evaluated; results are used if there are 10 or more STAAR or STAAR Alternate 2 assessments with academic growth outcomes, combined across RLA and mathematics. - Small numbers analysis is not used in Academic Growth.

 Part A: Academic Growth: Annual Growth-Methodology